 All those WordPress hosting plans are unfortunately not that easily comparable to one another.
 Each company offers a different set of features and allows different volumes of traffic.
 Here’s a quick summary of the popular options:

-• WP Engine.
+- WP Engine.
 Probably the most popular managed WordPress hosting on the market.
-This one is more expensive, starting from $25 a month, but it also offers more visits – up to 25,000 a month, more bandwidth – 50 GB a month, and additional bonuses such premium themes included free of charge.
+This one is more expensive, starting at $20 a month, but it also offers more visits – up to 25,000 a month, more bandwidth – 50 GB a month, and additional bonuses such as premium themes included free of charge.

 Now, let’s also mention one thing that’s usually missing from the offerings of most managed WordPress hosts – they won’t let you host your email alongside your WordPress site.